0.33

 SolidCache::Record.connects_to shards: { cache_db1: { writing: :cache_db1 }, cache_db2: { writing: :cache_db2 } }

-If connects_to is set it will be passed directly.
+If connects_to is set, it will be passed directly.

-If none of these are set, then Solid Cache will use the ActiveRecord::Base connection pool.
+If none of these are set, Solid Cache will use the ActiveRecord::Base connection pool.
 This means that cache reads and writes will be part of any wrapping database transaction.

 Engine configuration